Lovrom8/RSMods/DLL/Framework/docs/settings-schema.md

 1–2 (pure manifest, no C# needed), while tier-3 editors stay in-tree (an out-of-tree binary plugin can't ship a C# editor anyway).

+> [!NOTE]
+> **Tier-3 Dirty Tracking**: `CustomEditorFieldViewModel.Save` is a no-op and does not track `IsDirty`
+> generically.
+Bespoke sub-UIs (Guitar Speak, custom colors, MIDI, Twitch) manage their own internal
+> dirty state and save lifecycle (e.g., via dedicated save handlers or `_childRowsDirty` in `ModSettingsViewModel`).
+> Generic coordinator dirty tracking applies to Tier 1 and Tier 2 declarative fields.

 **Avalonia mechanics.** An `ObservableCollection<SettingFieldViewModel>` in `GUI.Core` with a base VM and `Bool`/`Enum`/`Numeric`/`Choice` derivations, each holding the descriptor + live value + an `IsVisible` computed from its `visibleWhen`.
 An `ItemsControl` over the collection with **per-type `DataTemplate`s**